FentonPlusPlus/FentonPlusPlus/README.md

 Here you can find some of the projects I have worked or am working on.
 I have a deep passion for interactivity and creating things that allows others to explore their individuality, creativity and create meaningful experiences.
 I became interested in coding whilst working for a small, but great, indie game studio called Gamechuck.
 Here I started studying Python in my spare time, which eventually led to me learning software development with Java, and then eventually web development with Javascript at the School of Code.

-Though I am passionate about many things, ultimately I just love to create stuff.
+Though I am passionate about many things, ultimately I just love to understand and create stuff.
 So...
 Talk to me sometime, let's share interests, and who knows what we might have in common :)

 ### What I'm learning...
 - All things web development